AppDaemon/appdaemon/API.md

 ### get_trackers()

-Return a list of all device trackers.
+Return a list of all device tracker names.
 This is designed to be iterated over.

 #### Synopsis